-Sometimes, cutting expenses isn’t enough to move the needle towards your goal of living a debt-free life.
+Sometimes, cutting expenses isn’t enough to move the needle towards your goal of living debt-free.
 You may need to increase your income to make significant progress.

 4. Keep Your Credit Utilization Low

-Your credit utilization rate, the ratio of your outstanding credit card balances to your credit limits, can significantly impact your credit score.
+Your credit utilization rate, the ratio of your outstanding credit card balances to your credit limits, can significantly impact your credit.
 A lower credit utilization rate (generally below 30%) can lead to a higher credit score.

 This is beneficial because a higher credit score can make it easier to secure low-interest loans in the future, should you need to borrow.
 Maintaining low balances on your credit cards, or paying them off in full each month, can help keep your credit utilization rate low.